 NURS.
-493 Research in Nursing Drs.
-Bailey, Carpenter, Narsavage

-(Prerequisite: Senior status in the nursing program, Math 204).
+493 Drs.
+Bailey, Carpenter, Staff Research in Nursing 3 credits (Prerequisite: Senior status in the nursing program, Math 204).
 Introduction to and application of the principles and process of research in professional nursing practice.
 Study of research design, data collection technique, interpretation and critique of nursing research literature and reports and the development of the ability to become a discriminating consumer of nursing research.
 3 hours lecture.